saintedlama/passport-local-mongoose/README.md

 * `usernameQueryFields`: specifies alternative fields of the model for identifying a user (e.g. email).
 * `findByUsername`: Specifies a query function that is executed with query parameters to restrict the query with extra query parameters.
 For example query only users with field "active" set to `true`.
 Default: `function(model, queryParameters) { return model.findOne(queryParameters); }`.
 See the examples section for a use case.

-**_Attention!_** Changing any of the hashing options (saltlen, iterations or keylen) in a production environment will prevent that existing users to authenticate!
+**_Attention!_** Changing any of the hashing options (saltlen, iterations or keylen) in a production environment will prevent existing users from authenticating!

 #### Error Messages